bloom-tech-learning/beatlesm/curriculum/web48/3.2-Advanced-State-Management/Module_2-Redux/Objects/Understanding.md

 #### Answer:   (A)

-- Hints: Action creators are just clean ways of creating action objects and passing them into the reducer.
+- Hints: (A)    Action creators are just clean ways of creating action objects and passing them into the reducer.

 ## Question 5